Blosc/python-blosc/doc/tutorial.rst

 the API of the `zlib` module included in the standard Python library.

 Here are some examples on how to use it.
-For the full documentation, please refer to the :ref:`reference` section.
+For the full documentation, please refer to the `Library Reference <http://python-blosc.blosc.org/reference.html>`_ section.

 Most of the times in this tutorial have been obtained using a VM with 2 cores on top of a Intel(R) Core(TM) i5-3380M CPU @ 2.90GHz.